 This error might actually arise as a side-effect of the solution to error 3 above.
 If you happen to convert the NSF file manually as indicated above, you might see this error due to unavailability of the selected data type for conversion.
 This could be the final hurdle in the desired NSF to PST migration.

 To overcome the errors and glitches mentioned above in one clean sweep, you should perform the migration through an automated tool dedicated to the purpose.
-The recommended product for this task is Stellar NSF to PST Converter.
+The recommended product for this task is Stellar Converter for NSF.
 This software is equipped with state-of-the-art techniques to convert your emails, attachments, contacts, calendar, journals etc stored within an NSF file into a new usable PST file.
 It can help you achieve accurate NSF to PST migration with all data intact and in minimum time.

 How to Migrate from Lotus Notes to MS Outlook